adityakeerthi/detrace/README.md

 # hths.hacks-
-Our project for the hths.hacks() hackathons.
+Our project for the hths.hacks() hackathon.